planetruby/gems/2020/04-noticed.md

 This example shows how we could define a notification when a new comment is posted.
 We have it write to the database and broadcast to the browser immediately with ActionCable.

-After 5 minutes, we'll deliver by email if the user has enabled email notifications.
+After five minutes, we'll deliver by email if the user has enabled email notifications.

 We can also use this class to handle URLs and internationalization.
 For example, the notification is about a comment, but we want to link to the Post that the comment replied to in our navbar or emails.